peter-vasut/Lenovo-Yoga-Pro-9-16IAH10-83L0002YCK-Linux/README.md

 Note that using this process you'll be limited to 1000nits SDR brightness.
 I've also noticed slight banding in dark colors, I'm not sure if it's limitation of the panel, or the setup is incorrect and you don't get full bit depth, or it's just limitation of the media.

 I didn't try to play any HDR games, you can try looking at [this article](https://web.archive.org/web/20240703130440/https://planet.kde.org/xavers-blog-2023-12-18-an-update-on-hdr-and-color-management-in-kwin/), maybe it'll help, maybe it's outdated.

-### Keyboard backlight

-Backlight is adjustable in software.
-Under the "brightness icon" on top statusbar (where you control also screen brightness), you can choose if the backlight is "off", "low" or "bright".
-When you adjust the backlight using `Fn+space`, it cycles between 4 modes: "off", "high for 30s", "low", "high".
-The second mode does not display any notification on screen and in the brightness settings it looks like the keyboard backlight is off.

 ### Switchable graphics